helrond/staticAid/README.md

 ### Setup

 1. Clone this repository `git clone git@github.com:helrond/staticAid.git` or download the ZIP file.
-2. Install dependencies.
-See "Requirements" above for a list of things you'll need to have installed.
-3. In this project's root directory, run `npm install` to install dependencies for Grunt.
-4. Review the default settings in `local_settings.default`; if you'd like to change them, copy this file to `local_settings.cfg` and make your changes.
+2. Review the default settings in `local_settings.default`; if you'd like to change them, copy this file to `local_settings.cfg` and make your changes.
-5. Update settings in `_config.yml` to generate valid JSON-LD objects (See "JSON-LD Structured Data") below.

-**NOTE:** For Linux-like systems, you can simply run `install.sh`.
-It has only been tested on Mint 18+, Ubuntu 16+ and Mac OSX, but should work on any Debian based distribution, RedHat, etc. with minimal modification.
+3. Run `install.sh`.
+This has only been tested on Mint 18+, Ubuntu 16+ and Mac OSX, but should work on any Debian based distribution, RedHat, etc. with minimal modification.

 ## Usage